kereemerol/DSA210-Project/README.md

 Scrape The Numbers budget + box office values using Python

 Query TMDb API to obtain cast popularity features for each film.

+FILTERS - Does the data consist of what?

+Year = 1995-2024
+Only consist of movies.
+Movies for adults.
+Having 1000 or more vote in IMDb.